pnp/pnpassessment/README.md

 ## Supportability and SLA 💁🏾‍♀️

-This tool is an open-source and community provided tool backed by an active community supporting it.
-This is not a Microsoft provided tool, so there's no SLA or direct support for this open-source component from Microsoft.
-Please report any issues using the [issues list](https://github.com/pnp/pnpassessment/issues).
+The Microsoft 365 Assessment tool in an open-source tool maintained by Microsoft and the community.
+When you do have a Premier support contract with Microsoft, you can use that route for opening a support ticket.
+When opening a support ticket is not possible for you, then please report any issues using the [issues list](https://github.com/pnp/pnpassessment/issues).

 ## Relationship with the "Modernization Scanner" ❓